arelsayed/CommentAid/README.md

-# CommentAid
+# AskAli

-CommentAid is a chrome extension that can help users to respond to online hate/misinformation online
+AskAli is a chrome extension that can help users to respond to online hate/misinformation about Islam and Muslims.

-After you select a text, you click the chrome extension and it will show you potential responses to the online text.
+Right now the extension just opens a button that when clicked it will give you "Salam".

 ## Installation